stdlib-js/stdlib/README.md

     -   Consume one of the pre-built [browser bundles](#install_browser_bundles) via a CDN, such as [unpkg][unpkg].

--   I am building a [Node.js][node-js] server application and am interested in using various functionality found in stdlib.
+-   I am building a [Node.js][node-js] **server application** and am interested in using various functionality found in stdlib.

     -   Install [individual packages](#install_individual_packages).
 Installing the entire project is likely unnecessary and will lead to slower installation times.

--   I am building a web application or [Node.js][node-js] server application and am interested in using a substantial amount of functionality found in a top-level stdlib namespace and don't want to separately install hundreds of individual packages (e.g., if building an on-line calculator application and wanting all of stdlib's math functionality).
+-   I am building a **web application** or [Node.js][node-js] **server application** and am interested in using a substantial amount of functionality found in a top-level stdlib namespace and don't want to separately install hundreds of individual packages (e.g., if building an on-line calculator application and wanting all of stdlib's math functionality).

     -   Install one or more top-level [namespaces](#install_namespaces).
 Installing the entire project is likely unnecessary and will lead to slower installation times.
 Installing a top-level namespace is likely to mean installing functionality which will never be used; however, installing a top-level namespace is likely to be easier and less time-consuming than installing many individual packages separately.

         For web applications, installing a top-level namespace should not be a concern, as individual functionality can still be independently required/imported.
 Project installation times may, however, be somewhat slower.

--   I am using Deno.
+-   I am using **Deno**.

     -   Use [skypack][skypack] to import [individual packages](#install_individual_packages).

--   I want to hack at stdlib, possibly even creating customized builds to link to platform-specific native libraries (such as Intel's MKL or some other numerical library).
+-   I want to hack at stdlib, possibly even creating **customized** builds to link to platform-specific native libraries (such as Intel's MKL or some other numerical library).

     -   Install the project as a [system library](#install_system_library) by cloning this repository and following the [installation][stdlib-development] instructions as described in the [development guide][stdlib-development].